Ex-Vatican treasurer Pell makes final appeal to overturn sex offense convictions

 “There did remain a reasonable doubt as to the existence of any opportunity for the offending to have occurred,” the lawyers said in their filing, referring to the judges’ findings.

-Pell, the highest ranking Catholic worldwide to be convicted of child sex offences, was jailed in March for six years.
+Pell, the highest ranking Catholic worldwide to be convicted of child sex offenses, was jailed in March for six years.
 He will be eligible for parole in October 2022, when he will be 81.

 There is no guarantee the High Court will hear Pell’s case.